Coryell Memorial to open urgent care clinic late summer

-Coryell Memorial Healthcare System will open a walk-in, urgent care clinic around August to September, the company announced Wednesday.
+Coryell Memorial Healthcare System is expanding to provide walk-in urgent care services by opening an urgent care clinic around August to September, the company announced Wednesday.

-Located inside Coryell Medical Clinic, Building 2, 1507 W. Main St. in Gatesville, patients will be able to see a provider for a range of medical illnesses like colds and flu or injuries like broken bones, bites and stings, according to a press release.
+Located inside Coryell Medical Clinic, Building 2, 1507 West Main St., in Gatesville, patients will be able to see a provider for a range of medical illnesses including colds and flu or injuries such as broken bones, bites and stings, according to a news release.

-Patients, which will include adults and children 3 months and up, have the option for walk-ins — no appointments are necessary.
-Additionally, both self-pay and insurance are accepted.
+Patients, which will include adults and children 3 months old and up, have the option for walk-ins—no appointments are necessary.
+Additionally, both self-pay and insurance are accepted .

-Ten new positions have been created to staff the urgent care and are currently in the process of hiring and training these new employees.
+Ten new positions were created to staff the urgent care clinic.
+The new employees are in the process of being hired and trained.

 (0) comments